So, you’re an Italian media hound.

 But hold it right there, Italian learners.

-How to Binge Watch Italian TV Productively
+How to Productively Learn Italian with TV Shows

 Take that, nay-sayers!

-Further, you’ll find that as time goes on, you’ll be better able to understand spoken Italian because your ears will get used to the pace of the language from all your TV watching.
+Further, you’ll find that as time goes on, you’ll be able to understand spoken Italian better because your ears will get used to the pace of the language from all your TV watching.

 FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons, as you can see here: